valentinpi/gif-viewer/README.md

 This software depends on [SDL2](https://www.libsdl.org/index.php).

 You will probably have to use your own build system for now.
 I am using CMake.
 I have uploaded my own CMake file, but it may not work with your configuration.

+Some of the examples I painted myself were made using [GIMP](https://www.gimp.org/).
+For the other examples and the [specification text](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) I do not claim copyright.
+These files are only included for educational purposes.